lasigeBioTM/MER/README.md

 ### awk

-MER was developed and tested using the GNU awk (gawk).
+MER was developed and tested using the GNU awk (gawk) and grep.
 If you have another awk interpreter in your machine, there's no assurance that the program will work.

-To install GNU awk on Ubuntu:
+For example, to install GNU awk on Ubuntu:

 ```
 sudo apt-get install gawk
 ```

-## Preparation of Lexicons
+## Pre-Processing of Lexicons

 Let's walk trough an example of adding a sample lexicon to MER.